The pea-sized pituitary gland is located at the base of the brain and is important to the functioning of the human body.

 Cancer of the pituitary gland is rare.
 Only a few hundred pituitary cancers have ever been recorded, according to the American Cancer Society.
 Most of those were diagnosed in older people.
 In the event of a cancerous tumor, however, it is treated with surgery and radiation.

 Hormone-producing pituitary adenomas produce symptoms related to the hormone action of the body.
-Clinically nonfunctioning pituitary adenomas typically cause problems related to the tumor growth, which exerts pressure on surrounding brain structure.
+Clinically non-functioning pituitary adenomas typically cause problems related to tumor growth, which exerts pressure on the surrounding brain structure.

 There are many signs and symptoms of a pituitary tumor, depending on the type of tumor.
 These include any of the following:

-Treatments for a pituitary tumors include surgery, radiation therapy and medication.
+Treatments for pituitary tumors include surgery, radiation therapy and medication.
 Sometimes a combination of treatments is used.
 For example, surgery may be done to remove some of the tumor, while drugs can be used to relieve symptoms and sometimes shrink the remaining tumor.